 The Governors act as a critical friend to the school and are responsible for monitoring the schools performance.
 They work with the school to raise standards and maintain high standards of behaviour and attendance.
 The governors also have a responsibility to decide how the school budget is spent and to set targets for the school to continue to improve.
 They are committed to working with parents and the wider community.

 It can be a very challenging but a very rewarding experience.
 The governors all believe that the children at Bellfield Infant School deserve the very best.
 We all bring our own skills and experiences to the role and are committed to giving our time and energy to support and move the school forward.

 We are proud of our school and we have the greatest confidence in recommending it to you for your child or children.

-Sarah Clark (Chair of the Governing Body)
+Alison Johnson (Chair of the Governing Board)

 Gill Simm (Headteacher)

 Gill graduated from Newman College, affiliated at the time to Birmingham University, in 1984 and had her first teaching post at St Johns Church of England Primary School in Ladywood where she worked for five years.
 This was a great learning opportunity and gave Gill first -hand knowledge of teaching children who lived in one of the most deprived areas in the country and all the social and economic consequences that impacted on their education.
 Parents were hard to reach and there was a lot of alcohol and substance abuse that impacted on the lives of the children.
 The children Gill taught were mainly from Afro-Caribbean heritage and, due to a lack of boundaries set by parents, found school a difficult place to be.
 However Gill never forgot the sense of achievement when these children achieved above what was expected of them as a result of the teaching of a dedicated team of practitioners which she is proud to say she was part of.